 Dr. Smith was succeeded as senior minister by Rev. Charles Kirsch in 1982.
 The church became increasingly active in outreach efforts through such programs as the Interfaith Hospitality Network that housed the homeless.
 Another remodeling that began in 1989 added office space and an elevator.

-In 1996, he was elected a bishop.
-Rev. John Dunham was appointed interim senior minister until 1997, when Dr. Mearle Griffith took over.
+In 1996, Rev. Sprague was elected a bishop, and Rev. John Dunham was appointed interim senior minister until 1997, when Dr. Mearle Griffith took over.

 In 2006, Rev. Dr. Deborah Stevens was appointed Senior Minister, becoming the first female senior pastor to serve in the North Broadway pulpit.

 During Rev. Stevens’ tenure, a Capital Campaign was undertaken to update the sanctuary, make the building more energy efficient, and improve fire safety.
 The sanctuary’s appearance did not change markedly, but the platform holding the altar was extended, ramps were added, and a video screen was installed.